 But there they are, vegan rainbow strips, so you know where to go for that next sweet pit stop.

 Strawberry Flavour Lances

 These have got to be the most satisfying, yet cheap fizzy vegan gummy sweets that I’ve ever tried, AND they’re cruelty-free!

 They’re literally like 40p at Tesco; one of my essentials when chopping for movie snacks.

 The Nature Valley range overall is pretty good, but as I changed my diet I noticed quite a few do have creamy-ish bottoms which contain dairy and egg, also some bars contain honey, which is also not vegan friendly.

-But the good news is these dark chocolate flavour Nature Valley bars are the BEST flavour and contain no dairy, making them an awesome vegan snack you may not know about.
+But the good news is these dark chocolate flavour Nature Valley bars are the BEST flavour and contain no dairy, making them an awesome vegan snack bar you may not have known of.

 Uncle Ben’s “Chicken” Rice

 Although it’s another one on the list that says “chicken” on it, on the website itself it says that this is suitable for vegetarians, and the list of ingredients doesn’t seem to show any traces of egg or milk, or more importantly CHICKEN.